khanhnt/wood_defect_datacentric/README.md

 Independent experiment repository for the wood surface defect detection study.

-The accepted CMC paper focused on detector-family comparison, protocol breadth, and source-to-target transfer.
-This repository intentionally uses a different research question: keep the detector fixed as YOLOv8s, then evaluate whether data-centric changes improve defect detection and reduce false positives on negative wood images.
+This study focuses on a research question: keep the detector fixed as YOLOv8s, then evaluate whether data-centric changes improve defect detection and reduce false positives on negative wood images.

 ## Research Focus